-The Snapdragon 865 is Qualcomm’s premium smartphone application processor for 2020, but not every manufacturer is taking up Qualcomm’s latest and greatest this generation.
+The Snapdragon 865 was Qualcomm’s premium smartphone application processor for 2020, but not every manufacturer took up Qualcomm’s latest and greatest option.
 Instead, the “super mid-tier” Snapdragon 765 and 765G feature in a number of prominent handsets, including the OnePlus Nord, LG Velvet, Google Pixel 5, and the Pixel 4a 5G.

 Although they’re targeting a more affordable price point, many of these phones are the flagship products for their respective manufacturers.
 This begs the question: can they offer a high-end smartphone experience without a flagship-tier processor?

-There’s a delicate balancing act at play to provide the best all-round 5G smartphone experience.
+There’s a delicate balancing act at play to provide the best all-around 5G smartphone experience.
 Let’s dive into the specs for a closer look at Snapdragon 765G vs Snapdragon 865.

 Editor’s note: For benchmarking, we used the Galaxy S20 Ultra (Snapdragon 865) and the ZTE Axon 11 (Snapdragon 765G), one of the first phones to hit the market with the mid-range 5G chip.
 We’ve also tested the OnePlus Nord and achieved similar, and in some cases better, results.
 For more on the OnePlus Nord’s performance check out our dedicated article at the link.
-We’ll thoroughly test the Pixel 5 and share our findings once we can get our hands on one.
+We’ve also tested the Pixel 5 but found Google’s phone to be a bit slower than other 765G smartphones.

 Snapdragon 765G vs Snapdragon 865 specs